Data-centric Architecture Forum

 Fort Collins, CO | February 3-5, 2020

 February 2019 we hosted the inaugural Data-Centric Conference where we started a profound conversation about the exploding costs of enterprise systems, discussed strategies to reverse the application-centric mindset, and committed to move the needle in the right direction forging data-centric projects going forward.
 We are very pleased to announce we'll do this again February 2020 as the Data-centric Architecture Forum.
 The theme of next year's forum will be experience reports on attempting to implement portions of the architecture.
 Join us and our mission to get more people involved and skilled in data-centricity.
+Here's a quick summary of our 2019 event to give you an idea of what to expect.

 We know of a handful of firms that have adopted something very close to what we have outlined.
 We will be exploring what worked and didn’t work with them.
 We are inviting vendors that have key parts of the puzzle.
 Our collective opinion at the moment is that a fully functioning data-centric architecture, available for purchase, does not exist.
 We will be outlining what companies will do in the short term to fill this void, and hopefully we can encourage some vendors to take up the task of delivering such an architecture.